 I've posted two communication tips on the flip chart that we can try.
-The first is active listening.
-Patients just want to be heard, so we practice active listening to show that we care about what the patient is saying and feeling.
+The first is Active Listening.
+Patients want to be heard, so we practice active listening to show that we care about what they are saying and feeling.